victorcouste/minikube-starburst-demo/README.md

 ## Important

-NB: Before you run mini-starburst.sh: Make sure you do the following:
+NB: Before you run **mini-starburst.sh**, make sure you do the following:

 - Add in your folder a Starburst license file (**starburstdata.license**), which you can get from your friendly local Starburst Solutions Architect!
 - Get login credentials for the Starburst Harbor Helm Charts repository.